What Is a Tagline Plus 50 Inspiring Examples

 5. Emphasise Uniqueness

-Highlight what makes your brand unique and different from others in your industry.
-Find a way to communicate these distinctive qualities in your tagline.
+Highlight your brand positioning—what makes it unique and differentiates it from others in your industry.

 6. Use Language Techniques